 Put simply, many of the best candidates don’t apply anymore.
 It’s on you and your team to get proactive, and go out and find them!

-1. Differentiate between sourcing and recruiting
+1. Differentiate between sourcing candidates and recruiting

 If you want a high performing sourcing team you need to clarify their responsibilities from the outset.
 You need to be crystal clear on what tasks your sourcers handle, and where they handover candidates to recruiters.